CSIRT-MU/Trace-Share/README.md

 The main idea of Trace-Share is based on annotated units of network traffic that can be synthetically generated, or derived from real-world traffic.
 These units typically contain only a minimum of personal data, so they can be shared and, thanks to the restrictions on the inclusion of interest-related traffic only, be easily annotated.
 They can be also easily normalized and combined with each other or with a real-world traffic to create semi-labeled datasets.

 **Details and main ideas of the project are available in the publicly available publication [Towards Provable Network Traffic Measurement and Analysis via Semi-Labeled Trace Datasets](https://doi.org/10.23919/TMA.2018.8506498).**

-## New Project Repository

-The project grows, and we have decided to move it into the separate GitHub repository.
-To get updates about the project and check our progress see **[https://github.com/Trace-Share](https://github.com/Trace-Share)**!

 ## Getting started